en-wl/wordlist/README.md

 SCOWLv2 is a complete overhaul of SCOWL and nearly everything changed.
 However, there is limited backward compatibility support via the `mk-list` script.
-If you used `mk-list` in SCOWLv1 it should still produce the same results, but please sanity check the output by comparing the results to the the last version of SCOWLv1.
+If you used `mk-list` in SCOWLv1, it will produce the same results.
 If you created word lists by combining files in the `final/` directory your scripts will need to be rewritten.
 Please use the `word-list` command of the `scowl` script to get the word lists you want.